OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/common-settings.md

 ## Transformers

-Transformers allow you to **modify or enrich data** before it is sent to the target application.
+Transformers run **before data is cached** — they process incoming data from South connectors and determine what actually enters the North connector's cache.
 You can apply one or more transformers to a North connector to:

-- **Filter data**: Include or exclude specific data points.
+- **Filter data**: Include or exclude specific data points based on source type.
 - **Modify data**: Change values, rename fields, or restructure data.
 - **Enrich data**: Add additional context or metadata.
 - **Convert formats**: Transform data between different formats (e.g., JSON to CSV).

-### Adding a Transformer

-1. Navigate to the **Transformers** section in the North connector settings.
-2. Click **Add Transformer** and select a source type from the list.
-3. Choose an **available transformer** compatible with both the source type and the North Connector type.
-4. Configure the transformer settings as needed.
+Each transformer is associated with a **source type** (the kind of data it accepts).
+When adding a transformer, you select the source type first, then choose a compatible transformer for that North connector type.

 :::info Standard Transformers
 Standard transformers are pre-built and available based on the source type and North connector type.
 These transformers